 It Builds More Sorrow and Less Comfort

 The more we access to social media platforms, the less happy we appear to be.
-One research showed that Facebook use was related to both less moment-to-moment joy and less satisfaction with life.
+One research showed that Facebook use among young adults was related to both less moment-to-moment joy and less satisfaction with life.

 Connecting Our Lives with Others Is Mentally Unhealthy